West Coast Wilderness Railway

 ABT Number 1 waits at Dubbil Barril station prior to departure up the 1:20 grade towards Queenstown, October 2003.
 Stuart Dix

 The West Coast Wilderness Railway is the name given to the publicly funded reconstruction of the railway line from Queenstown to Strahan on Tasmania's west coast.
-The railway is now operated by the Federal Hotels group.

 Local Map